datajoint/datajoint-matlab/docs/src/getting-started/index.md

     5. Navigate in MATLAB tree browser to saved toolbox file
     6. Right-Click and Select *Install*
     7. Select *Install*

+=== "GHToolbox"

+    1. Install *GHToolbox* using using an appropriate method in https://github.com/datajoint/GHToolbox
+    2. run: `ghtb.install('datajoint/datajoint-matlab')`

 === "From source"